-Fair Value Measurements as of December 31, 2011 Using: F air Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Impaired loans \$ 3,676 \$ - \$ - \$ 3,676 Other real estate owned \$ 220 \$ - \$ - \$ 220 Fair Value Measurements as of December 31, 2010 Using: F air Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Impaired loans \$ 1,731 \$ - \$ - \$ 1,731 Other real estate owned \$ 1,845 \$ - \$ - \$ 1,845
+Fair Value Measurements as of December 31, 2012 Using: Quoted Prices in Active Markets for Identical Assets Fair Value (Level 1) Active MarketsOtherfor IdenticalObservableAssetsInputs Active Markets Other for Identical Observable Assets Inputs Significant e Unobservable Inputs Impaired loans \$ 2,696 \$- \$ - \$ 2,696 Other real estate owned \$ 110 \$- \$ - \$ 110 Fair Value Measurements as of December 31, 2011 Using: Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3) Impaired loans \$ 3,676 \$ - \$ - \$ 3,676 Other real estate owned \$ 220 \$ - \$ - \$ 220

-The Financial Instruments Topic of the FASB Accounting Standards Codification, requires disclosure of fair value information about financial instruments, whether or not recognized in the balance sheet, for which it is practicable to estimate that value.
+The Financial Instruments Topic of the FASB Accounting Standards Codification requires disclosure of fair value information about financial instruments, whether or not recognized in the balance sheet, for which it is practicable to estimate that value.
 Certain financial instruments and all non-financial instruments are excluded from these disclosure requirements.
 Accordingly, the aggregate fair value amounts presented do not represent the underlying value of the Company.